 5. Stay physically active

 This is beneficial for long-term mental and physical health, and should not be something you put on the backburner when other responsibilities arise.
 If you find it difficult to fit exercise into your daily routine, make time by getting up half an hour early every day.
 Find something you enjoy doing and start slow if you haven’t exercised in a while.
-Try yoga, if you are interested to improve your flexibility, or dancing, which is a popular way to enjoy music while getting a workout.
+Try yoga, if you are interested to improve your flexibility, or dancing, which is a great way to enjoy music while getting a workout.

 6. It’s okay to say “no”